"Some people will tell you there is more to life than

 |Natural Resources||Iron ore, copper, gold, silver, fish, lumber, medicinal herbs, fruits and vegetables, cotton, sheep, cattle, goats, granite, marble|

 The city of Drakkel is a large, wealthy and powerful city that holds much political and military power in the south.
-It is ruled by a group of economic guilds that are united to form a democratic government.
-Although corrupt, its booming economy has made it a beacon of civilization.
+It is one of the five major cities that, along with towns and a group of economic guilds, form an economic alliance.
+Situated at the mouth of the Merchant's Highway river and several trade roads, it is a major trade center.
+It's booming economy has made it a beacon of civilization.
 Drakkel is the largest of all the cities that form the Drakkellian Alliance and serves as the national capital.

-Often called the "City of Gold", Drakkel is an opulent city with luxurious trappings on every wall and door, a spectacle of riches around every corner.
+Often called the "City of Coffers" and the "City of Coins", Drakkel is an opulent city with luxurious trappings on every wall and door, a spectacle of riches around every corner.
 There is a saying - "Drakkel wears its wealth on the outside".
 This undoubtedly refers to the architecture.
 Every building is adorned with columns, bas relief, sculptures, marble, gold leaf and other expensive touches.
 Between buildings, one will find statues, parks, gardens, cobblestone walkways, reflecting pools, sculpted shrubbery, fountains and elaborate gateways.
 It is quite obvious that this city has been methodically planned out and unashamedly crafted for one specific goal - to boast its wealth.
 And at this, the city planners have succeeded.

 Although the Traxx Legion was the last great nation still standing at the end of the Great War, the centuries of war had taken a toll on the Legion.
 The once mighty warrior nation had won the Great War at a terrible cost.
 So much of its resources had gone to the war that it did not have the strength to rebuild.
 Poverty and hunger were widespread.
 Bandits prowled the land hindering caravans and trade.
 Corruption crept into the legion at all levels and the chain of command throughout the military began to break down.